10 Famous Cases Of Dissociative Identity Disorder

-When he was 17 years old, he was working in a vineyard, and a viper wrapped itself around his left arm.
+When he was 17 years old, he worked in a vineyard, and a viper wrapped itself around his left arm.
 While the viper didn’t bite him, it terrified him so much that he had convulsions and psychosomatically became paralyzed from the waist down.
-While paralyzed, he was housed in an asylum, but after a year, he started walking again.
+While paralyzed, he was housed in an asylum, but he started walking again after a year.
 Vivet now seemed like a completely different person.
 He didn’t recognize any of the people at the asylum, his mood was much darker, and even his appetite was different.

 When he was 18, he was released from the asylum but didn’t stay out long.
 Over the next several years, Vivet was in and out of hospitals.
 During a stay between 1880 and 1881, he was diagnosed with multiple personalities.
 Using hypnosis and metallotherapy (placing magnets and other metals on the body), a doctor discovered up to 10 different personalities, all with their own traits and history.
 However, upon reviewing the case in later years, some experts believe he may have only had three personalities.